 Cultural Keys to Make your Coliving Experience A Success

-Generosity is the golden rule of coliving.
+Generosity is the golden rule of coliving ("do unto others," as they say) that breeds a broader culture of reciprocity in our homes.
 In a community home, reciprocity is a very real phenomenon that enables group living to work and avoids "tragedy of the commons" type problems.
-You may give on one day, and you most certainly will be the recipient on another.
-This approach of "paying it forward" embodies the spirit of generosity & reciprocity - whether it's leaving a space better than you found it, cleaning up after someone else, or offering a fellow member your time and talents.
-At the relational level, a powerful saying we have seen work wonders is to always "assume good intent."
-This is a generous move.
-Let's say someone does or says something that upsets you - instead of reacting, extend to them the benefit of the doubt.
-Perhaps you misinterpreted their meaning, perhaps they come from a different cultural background, perhaps they had a bad day and it wasn't personal.
-Be generous in your interpretation and in your response, and you will see how assuming good intent can transform a conversation in an instant.
+You may give on one day, and you most certainly will receive on another.
+This approach of "paying it forward" embodies the spirit of generosity - whether it's leaving a space better than you found it, cleaning up after someone else, or offering a fellow member your time and talents.

 Adopting a Growth Mindset

 Living in a community is not all rainbows and butterflies.
 Each of us comes as the beautifully, imperfect humans that we are...baggage and all.
 As such, conflict and disagreement are not just likely but inevitable.
 That being said, with the right approach coliving can be an amazing container for your personal growth and development.
 This is in fact one of the most important benefits of living in community!
 Adopting a growth mindset allows you to approach conflict as a personal growth opportunity.
 This means that when disagreements arise, you are willing to reflect on and own your part in the situation, you are open to receiving feedback, you are willing to expand your sense of empathy, and you acknowledge that you make mistakes and learning from them.